-Vulcan Value Partners, LLC is a financial advisor firm based in Birmingham, AL that manages more than $13 billion in client assets.
-It has 20 financial advisors on staff.
+Vulcan Value Partners, LLC is a financial advisor firm based in Birmingham, AL. It has a large team of financial advisors on staff.
 The firm provides investment advisory services to mostly high-net-worth individual clients, but it has quite a few institutional clients as well.
 For the most part, you'll need at least $10 million in investable assets to become a client.

 This is a fee-only firm, which means that it compensation comes only from fees it charges clients; as is standard for investment advisors, Vulcan charges these fees as a percentage of clients' assets under management (AUM).
 Note that a fee-only firm is different from a fee-based firm, which may also earn revenue through commission-based transactions like insurance sales.
 By forgoing such commissions, fee-only firms like Vulvan Value Partners are able to avoid many conflicts of interest.